Belgian teenager Vranckx responds after shocking miss goes viral | Goal.com

 Belgian teenager Vranckx responds after shocking miss goes viral

-Aster Vranckx has put in an early and very strong candidate for miss of the season after his effort in Mechelen's 1-0 loss to KV Oostende in the Belgium's first division on Saturday.
+Aster Vranckx has produced an early and very strong candidate for miss of the season after his failed effort in Mechelen's 1-0 loss to KV Oostende in Belgium's first division on Saturday.

 With the game goalless in the 67th minute, the 17-year-old found himself gifted an open goal after a shot from his team-mate struck the crossbar.